jafarovr/publishify/README.md

 ```
 ###### Output:
 ```
-publishify running on port 63322 and directory /Users/rj
+publishify running on directory /Users/rj

+open http://192.168.1.90:3030/ on your browser to view your files.

 ```
 Then, visit following link: ``http://YOUR_IP_ADDRESS:PORT``.
 If you're running locally (you won't probably need it) visit ``http://localhost:PORT``.